0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

 They liked it, and the gRPC migration got approved, and our deliverables timeline got updated accordingly.

-Now I rewrote the RPC sink for pgwatch to be a gRPC client, and all sinks in pgwatch_rpc_server got migrated to gRPC, and finally, I re-added TLS support on top of gRPC and used interceptors to add Basic Auth support.
+So I rewrote the RPC sink for pgwatch to be a gRPC client, and all sinks in pgwatch_rpc_server got migrated to gRPC, and finally, I re-added TLS support on top of gRPC and used interceptors to add Basic Auth support.

 #### Pull Requests